nspeed-app/nspeed/README.md

     #   - we launch a get command that will wait 1 second (-w 1) before requesting the server
     nspeed server -n 1 get -w 1 http://localhost:7333/1g

-    #download 1000 bytes as content-type "text" but with extention "jpg" from a nspeed server with curl
+    #download 1000 bytes as content-type "text/plain" but with extention "jpg" from a nspeed server with curl
     curl -o /dev/null http://localhost:7333/1k.jpg?ct=text/plain

 ## Installation